muratk5n/thirdwave/en/README.md

 ---

-Tryptophan also makes serotonin so it helps making ppl feel good, not full.
+Tryptophan also makes serotonin so it helps making ppl feel good, not tired.
 The ep could've used that, maybe in the next one where Opposite George is all happy because of the turkey.

 "Tryptophan in turkey gained some notoriety, thanks to an iconic